RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - Mark each statement true or false:
 - At 7 Cups everything members say is true.# Members sometimes use 7 Cups to share fantasies, or say things that are not true for other reasons.
 - Sometimes members use chats to act out imaginary dramas.#Listeners can find themselves cast in a role.
-- When a members says something that cannot possibly be true, the member's feelings might be genuine.#Members sometimes express real feelings as fantasy.
+- When a member says something that cannot possibly be true, the member's feelings might be genuine.#Members sometimes express real feelings as fantasy.
 - 7 Cups is here to provide emotional support, not to judge the truth of what members say.#Emotional support is the purpose of 7 Cups, and listener cannot judge.
 - Listeners must be careful to judge whether what members tell them is true of false.# Listeners do not judge.
 - When a member is fantasizing in a chat, the listener must be particularly careful to give practical advice, because this will help the member to stop fantasizing.# Listeners do not give advice.